-After more than 20 years of negotiations and debate, 16 countries sign the European Patent Convention on 5 October.
+On 5 October, after more than 20 years of negotiations and debate, 16 countries sign the European Patent Convention.
 Read more

-The EPC greatly reduces fee and paperwork associated with filing in several European countries.
+The EPC greatly reduces fees and paperwork associated with filing in several European countries.
 Previously this required costly translations and time-consuming search and grant procedures in each country.

-Precursors of the EPC include the Paris Convention, signed in 1883, which is one of the first intellectual property treaties and still in force today, the Patent Cooperation Treaty (PCT), signed in 1970, but entering into force in 1978, and the Institut International des Brevets (IIB),which is later incorporated into the European Patent Organisation.
+The EPC's precursors include the Paris Convention of 1883, one of the first intellectual property treaties and still in force today, the Patent Cooperation Treaty (PCT) signed in 1970, though it did not enter into force until 1978, and the International Patent Institute (IIB),subsequently integrated into the European Patent Organisation.

-In order to implement the EPC treaty an Interim Committee is created.
-Headed by German Patent Office President Kurt Haertel, the Committee is entrusted to hire the staff and organise the infrastructure necessary for the establishment of the European Patent Office (EPO).
+To implement the EPC an Interim Committee is created.
+Headed by German Patent Office President Kurt Haertel, the Committee is entrusted with recruiting staff and organising the infrastructure necessary for establishing the European Patent Office (EPO).

-The European Patent Office first opens the doors at its temporary headquarters in the rented Motorama buildings in Munich on 2 November.
+The EPO first opens the doors at its temporary headquarters in the rented Motorama building in Munich on 2 November.
 Read more

-The European Patent Office first opens the doors at its temporary headquarters in the rented Motorama buildings in Munich on 2 November.
-For more than three years after the signing of the European Patent Convention, the Interim Committee has carefully examined the practicalities of setting up and staffing an international patent office.
-The EPO initially recruits 98 essential personnel.
+The EPO first opens the doors at its temporary headquarters in the rented Motorama building in Munich on 2 November.
+For more than three years after the signing of the EPC, the Interim Committee had carefully examined the practicalities of setting up and staffing an international patent office.
+The EPO initially recruits 98 essential staff.

 Many patent examiners are needed and they are a rare breed - rare enough that a French delegation questions whether enough can be found in time to operate the EPO.
-Thanks to a concerted hiring effort, the EPO is able to quickly increase the numbers of its employees.
+Thanks to a concerted recruitment effort, the EPO is able to quickly increase its staff complement.

-Bob van Benthem is elected the first president of the EPO, a position he holds until 1985.
+Johannes Bob van Benthem is elected as first President of the EPO and remains in office until 1985.
 Read more

-Bob van Benthem is elected the first president of the EPO, a position he holds until 1985.
-Working as a lawyer for the Netherlands Patent Office and later as its President from 1968 to 1977, van Benthem is one of the instrumental figures who helps pave the way for the European Patent Organisation and Office.
-Many of the texts fundamental to the EPO, including the European Patent Convention (EPC), bear his hallmark.
+Johannes Bob van Benthem is elected as first President of the EPO and remains in office until 1985.
+Formerly a lawyer for the Netherlands Patent Office and later its President from 1968 to 1977, van Benthem is one of the key figures who helps pave the way for the European Patent Organisation and the EPO.
+Many of the texts fundamental to the EPO, including the EPC, bear his hallmark.

-Through the EPO's early years, van Benthem helps give further momentum to the office's rapid development, and ensures that top calibre staff are in place when the first European patents are granted in 1980.
+Throughout the EPO's early years, van Benthem helps give further momentum to the Office's rapid development and ensures that top-calibre staff are in place when the first European patents are granted in 1980.

-A further milestone in his presidential career is the 1983 inauguration of trilateral co-operation between the US Patent and Trademark Office (USPTO), the Japan Patent Office (JPO), and the EPO, which creates the groundwork for today's international patent system.
+A further milestone in his presidential career is the 1983 inauguration of trilateral co-operation between the US Patent and Trademark Office (USPTO), the Japan Patent Office (JPO) and the EPO, which lays the groundwork for today's international patent system.

-A dedicated European, Johannes Bob van Benthem is awarded honorary doctorates by the law faculties of Munich and Strasbourg Universities.
+A dedicated European, van Benthem is awarded honorary doctorates by the law faculties of Munich and Strasbourg Universities.
 He passes away in 2006 at the age of 85.

-The Institut International des Brevets (IIB) in The Hague, and its 714 employees, are merged with the EPO.
+The International Patent Institute (IIB) in The Hague and its 714 employees are merged with the EPO.
 Read more

 The EPO opens its third office in a historic building in Berlin that formerly housed the German Patent Office.
 Read more

-The EPO inaugurates its headquarters in the Isar Building in Munich on 16 September.
-The selection of the site on the banks of the Isar River and in the heart of the Munich is not without its critics, who protest the destruction of housing and displacement of inhabitants.
+The EPO inaugurates its headquarters in the Isar building in Munich on 16 September.
+The selection of the site on the banks of the River Isar in the heart of Munich is not without its critics, who protest at the destruction of housing and the displacement of inhabitants.
 However, after more lavish aspects of the original construction plans are scaled down, most criticism dissipates.
 By the time the building opens its doors, it receives a warm welcome.

 In January, the EPO grants its first patents.
-The very first is for a device that determines if coins placed in parking-meter and train-ticket machine are authentic.
+The very first is for a device that determines if coins placed in parking meters and train-ticket machines are authentic.